prantlf/unshelve-output-action/README.md

 The name prefix of the archives can be specified by `name`.
 If not specified, it will be inferred from the project configuration (`v.mod`).
 The `{sha}` in the cache key is the SHA-1 hash of the current commit.

 Use a different name prefix than the default in the package archive name.
-Work only in specific release branches:
+Work only in specific release branches.
+Prevent deletion the shelf from the cache:

 ```yml
 jobs: